richsmith/st-cuthberts-wardens/README.md

-# Info Pack for trainee St. Cuthbert's Wardens
+# Info Pack for Trainee St. Cuthbert's Wardens

 This is an information pack for cavers working towards becoming wardens for St. Cuthbert's Swallet.